Geometry of the Gromov product : Geometry at infinity of Teichm\"uller space: Rigidity of asymptotically conservative mappings

-Since $\mathcal{J}$ is surjective unless $S$ is a torus with two holes, so is $\mathcal{J}_1$ (cf. Luo \cite{Luo}).
-Suppose that $S$ is a torus with two holes.
-We consider the quotient map $S\to S'$ defined by the action of the hyper-elliptic involution on $S$.
-The quotient map induces the isomorphism from $\curvecomplex (S)$ to $\curvecomplex (S')$ and an isometry from $\teich (S)$ to $\teich (S')$ (cf. \cite{Luo} and \cite{EK}).
+is commutative (cf. \cite{Mi5}).
+The homomorphism $\mathcal{J}_1$ is an isomorphism for any $S$ with $\complexity{S}\ge 2$ (cf. \cite{Ivanov2}).
 The reason why \eqref{eq:homo_from_MCG_to_Aut} is not surjective when $S$ is a torus with two holes is that there is no homeomorphism on $S$ which sends a non-null-homologous curve to a null-homologous curve, while each curve on $S'$ is null-homologous.
-Thus, in any case, the homomorphism $\mathcal{J}_1$ is surjective.
+Thus, in any case, the homomorphism $\mathcal{J}_1$ is surjective (cf. \cite{Luo}).